Thanood/monterey-user-manual/introduction/monterey_and_module_loaders.md

 - **[ESNext Skeletons](https://github.com/aurelia/skeleton-navigation#esnext-skeletons)**
 - **[TypeScript Skeletons](https://github.com/aurelia/skeleton-navigation#typescript-skeletons)**

 Going even further, we added the support to use any Aurelia application residing in GitHub - see **[this section](../../content/creating_new_application/github.html)**  for more details.
+This last approach will be used to provide the support for application developers that want to use Monterey to create applications with KendoUI, Materialize or Syncfusion bridges.

 ### Summary